CMPS350-Spring-2024/Phase-1/README.md

     utility classes.
 -   `template.html` - Contains the HTML template for the component.
 This is the structure of the component and will be rendered in the DOM during runtime.

+### Creating a new component

+1. Create a new folder in the `src/components` directory with the name of the component.
+For example, if you are creating a new button component, the folder name would be `Button`.
+2. Inside the new folder, create the following files:
+    - `logic.ts`
+    - `style.css`
+    - `template.html`
+3. In the `logic.ts` file, create a new class that extends the `BaseComponent` class.
+This class should contain the logic for the component, such as event listeners, state management, and other methods.
+Also specify which attributes should be observed and reflected to the native element.
+4. In the `style.css` file, create the styles and variants for the component.
+5. In the `template.html` file, create the HTML structure for the component.
+This is the structure of the component and will be rendered in the DOM during runtime.
+6. Then, import the script inside `src/scripts/main.ts` and the styles inside `src/styles/index.css`.
+7. Finally, add the component to `custom-components.json` to allow for auto-completion and type checking in the editor.